karunpavithran/poe2-dashboard/README.md

 # poe2-dashboard

-Finds triangular arbitrage opportunities in Path of Exile 2's in-game currency exchange using poe.ninja data.
+Finds triangular arbitrage opportunities in Path of Exile 2's in-game currency exchange using poe.ninja data, plus an atlas-strategy tracker, build trends, and a tagged Twitch stream list.
 Informational only — trades are executed manually in-game.

 ## Architecture